Writer. Photographer. Lawyer. Pursuing PhD. TED Fellow, TEDx Speaker.

-Sanjukta Basu, 42, is a writer, photographer, lawyer, feminist scholar, and a Twitter influencer.
+Sanjukta Basu, 42, is a writer, photographer, lawyer, feminist scholar.
 She has worked as Communications Consultant for non profits working on women rights, and held a legal practice.
 She is currently a Columnist on various print and online media.
 She writes on women, politics, minority rights, and social issues.
 She is pursuing a PhD on Women and Gender Studies.
 The auto-ethnographic doctoral research deals with gender based trolling of Indian women, radical right politics and women’s political participation.

-Over the years I have become some sort of an expert on the subject of women’s participation in public sphere using digital media and gender based cyber violence / Trolling and online safety for women.
-Apart from it being party of my PhD I have been involved with various NGOs in different capacities working on the issues.
-Here are some of the latest activities:
+Over the years I have become some sort of an expert on the subject of women and digital media.
+I am pursuing a PhD on Women’s political voice in the public sphere, digital media, and gender based cyber violence / Trolling.
+I am involved with various NGOs working on the issues.
+Here are some of my latest activities in this area:

 Consultant – UNESCO and Center For Media Studies